Ceelog/phpdoc-en/src/book/dbase.md

 ### Return Values

-Returns a database link identifier if the database is successfully opened, or **`FALSE`** if an error occurred.
+Returns a database resource if the database is successfully opened, or **`FALSE`** if an error occurred.

 ### See Also